 “The job of showrunner in Doctor Who is one of the hardest in television…it’s such a poisoned chalice”

 A shoe-in for showrunner for Doctor Who, the Union is curious – was he offered it?
-“I was offered-“, abruptly cutting himself off, the loose-lipped Gatiss dramatically falls back in his chair, miming death by a sharp-shooting BBC executive.
+“I was offered-“, abruptly cutting himself off, the loose-lipped Gatiss dramatically falls back in his chair, and mimes death by sharp-shooting BBC executive.
 Turns out the role is not all roses.
 “The job of showrunner in Doctor Who is one of the hardest in television…I wasn’t offered it.
 But it’s sort of a…it’s such a poisoned chalice, like the England mangership, I imagine, knowing nothing about football.
-There’s so much expectation [and] millions of people who think they can do it better than you.”.
+There’s so much expectation [and] millions of people who think they can do it better than you.”
 The side effects are also a drawback: “Steven was only nineteen when he started.
 It’s taken a terrible toll on him”.
 Gatiss notes our Who fixation with a groan-inducing pun: “you’re The Oxford Who-nian!”.

 His role as Peter Mandelson in Coalition comes up.
 Apparently he is “the direct inspiration for Mycroft Holmes”, and Gatiss recalls a telling moment in the documentary The Real PM.
 “There’s this brilliant bit where…he’s eating a yogurt and spills some on his tie.
 He just reaches out and someone takes it from him, with absolutely king-like expectation.”
 Making small talk as the microphone is passed, the Union President asks if there are any other politicians he wants to play.
 Without skipping a beat: “Theresa May”.
 And in the laughter, so sharp you might miss it, he more darkly comments, “but I think it’s too early for a remake of Nosferatu”.